-Once you've created a Master Design Template to use to generate Automated Variations, you will next need to setup the data feed to create the variations with.
+Once you've created a design to use to generate Automated Variations, you will next need to setup the data feed to create the variations with.
 This data feed will contain the text, image, and metadata content for each design variation you would like to create.

 When creating a data feed to use for Automated Variations in Flexitive, you can use any of the following file formats:

 This article will contain information on how to add image, text, and metadata content to your data feed.
 If you would like to see an example CSV or XLSX file to be used for automated variations, reach our to email@example.com.

 To add text to your Data Feed, enter the text as plain text into the feed.